alethes/meteor-pages/README.md

 Basic usage
 -----------
-The following should be executed in the common code (both on the server- and the client-side).
+The following should be executed in the common code (server- and client-side).

-Coffeescript:

-`@Pages = Meteor.Paginate "collection-name"`

-or Javascript:

 `
-this.Pages = Meteor.Paginate("collection-name");
+Pages = Meteor.Paginate("collection-name")
 `

 and HTML: